-Most myths have no basis in reality, but the most dangerous myths are rooted in “some” facts.
-They are harder to dispel because you need to take the time to separate fact from fiction and try to identify where the breakdown in understanding is.
+Many myths have no basis in reality, but the most dangerous myths are rooted in “some” facts.
+They are harder to dispel because you need to take the time to separate fact from fiction.

 The world of finance and lending are certainly full of myths.
 Not everyone has a strong understanding of how things work.
 Or people may even have outdated information, which can easily happen with the relatively quick rate of change in this sector.

-Today, we’re going to address and diffuse a few of the most common myths out there today surrounding online loans.
-These myths may be keeping countless people from getting the help they need when they’re facing financial hardship.
-Other myths may even hurt your credit score or slow your progress in building it.
+Today, we’re going to address and diffuse a few of the most common myths out there surrounding online loans.
+These myths may be keeping countless people from getting the help they need when they’re facing a financial emergency.

 Myth #1: Applying Will Hurt Your Credit

-This popular myth may be rooted in the idea that all types of lenders will run “some” type of credit check for a loan or a line of credit, which is partially true.
-However, there is a major difference between what is called a “Hard pull” (or hard credit check) and a “soft pull” (or soft credit check).
+This popular myth may be rooted in the myth that all lenders run some type of credit check for a loan or a line of credit, which is true for some lenders, not all.
+However, there is a major difference between what is called a “hard pull” (or hard credit check) and a “soft pull” (or soft credit check).

 What is a Hard Pull?

-A lot of people want to avoid the hard credit check because they’ve heard that it can actually decrease your credit score, which is partially true.
+A lot of people want to avoid a hard credit check because they’ve heard that it may decrease your credit score, which is true.

 However, most of the misconceptions around credit checks come from the fact that most people have lumped all types of credit checks into this category.
 A credit check is a credit check, is a credit check, right?
 Not true.

-It is true that these hard pulls are often done by lenders when you go to them for a loan or a line of credit application.
-It is also true that their inquiry will lower your credit score slightly, in the neighborhood of around 5 points or less.
-It is also true that their inquiry is recorded on your credit report and can stay there for up to 5 years.
+It is true that these hard checks are often done by lenders when you go to them for a loan or a line of credit application.
+It’s also true that a single inquiry may lower your credit score slightly.
+It is also true that a hard inquiry is typically recorded on your credit report.
 This is why you have to authorize a company to run one.